Photography

 This, of course, will produce lighting artifacts that you may want to keep in your photographs or may want to eliminate.

-If you’re dealing with either intense sunlight or intense artificial light, then you should invest in a lens hood unless you want to experiment with the artifacts that light will create in your camera lens.
+If you’re dealing with intense sunlight or intense artificial light, you should invest in a lens hood unless you want to experiment with the artifacts that light creates in your camera lens.

 3. Is Your Camera Lens Super Expensive?